How to resolve common problems when setting up the Kasa smart device (Plug/Bulb)

 Our Kasa app is designed to provide a easy step by step process to set up your new smart device.
 However, there may be instances where issues come up during the installtion.
 This guide will try and provide steps to try in order to resolve your issue.

-- Go into the “Settings > Wi-Fi” menu of your smart phone, manually connect to the smart devices network.
+- Go into the “Settings > Wi-Fi” menu of your smart phone for Android or "Settings > Wi-Fi > Choose a network" for iOS, manually connect to the smart devices network.
 Open Kasa and select the option that you are manually connected to the smart device located on the bottom of the set up screen

 - Make certain you choose the correct smart device to connect to.
 The last four characters of the MAC address are also apart of the network name of the smart device.